taikedz/dedupe/Implementation_notes.md

 Several events are fired, onto which handlers can be attached.
 Encounter handlers can register themselves against the events, and are fired in registration order.

 If a handler is called, it has the option to return either `None` if it took no action, or a `str` message detailing what action was taken.
-If the processing indicates that no further processing should happen on the item it processed, it should raise a `StateControlException`, the bahviour for which is defined below
+If the processing indicates that no further processing should happen on the item it processed, it should raise a `DDStateControlException`, the bahviour for which is defined below

 * On entering folder `ON_ENTER_DIR`
-    * `StateControlException` - causes the processor to back out of the directory entirely
+    * `DDStateControlException` - causes the processor to back out of the directory entirely
 * On encountering directory `ON_ENCOUNTER_DIR`
-    * `StateControlException` - causes the processor to not call any more handlers on the directory
+    * `DDStateControlException` - causes the processor to not call any more handlers on the directory
 * On encountering file `ON_ENCOUNTER_FILE`
-    * `StateControlException` - causes the processor to not call any more handlers on the file
+    * `DDStateControlException` - causes the processor to not call any more handlers on the file

 ## Encounter handling